selforglive/selforglive.github.io/index.md

 **Keywords:** self-organization, differentiable programming, cellular automata, reaction-diffusion

-In this tutorial we are doing the cover the basic principles of using differentiable programming for building self-organizing systems, i.e. systems that consist of a large number of agents that reach global goals through local interactions.
+In this tutorial we are going to cover the basic principles of using differentiable programming for building self-organizing systems, i.e. systems that consist of a large number of agents that reach global goals through local interactions.
 We are going to: